 It seemed harmless enough.
-A pretty vine at the garden center, a splash of color to brighten the backyard.
+A pretty vine from the garden center, adding a splash of color with its bright berries to brighten the backyard.
 But what the homeowner didn’t know was that this plant, though beautiful, was an invasive species.
-Within a few short years, it spread beyond the yard into nearby woods and fields, outcompeting native plants, damaging habitats, and altering the landscape for generations to come.
+Within a few short years, the vine spread into the yard, strangling their trees, then made their way into nearby woods and fields, outcompeting native plants, damaging habitats, and altering the landscape for generations to come.

 What is Climate-Smart Gardening?